Loading...

 5.1 Introductory Period

-All employees of the Companies shall be deemed in an introductory period for the first 90 calendar days.
+All employees of Barrington School shall be deemed in an introductory period for the first 90 calendar days.
 During this period, as in any other period, the employee will be observed by the supervisor in their performance of duties to ensure the employee is meeting expectations.
-If the employee is not meeting expectations within their introductory period they will be released from all duties.
-Existing employees moved into new positions should also be subjected to an introductory period of 90 days.
+If the employee is not meeting expectations within their introductory period, they will be released from all duties.
+Existing employees who have moved into new positions are also subjected to an introductory period of 90 days.

 6.1 Payroll

-Staff is paid bi-weekly.
+Staff are paid bi-weekly.
 Payday is every second Friday.
 Direct deposit will be credited to the employee’s bank account prior to the end of the day.
-When a payday falls on an official holiday, deposits will be issued the preceding day.
+When payday falls on an official holiday, deposits will be issued the preceding day.
 All employees must have an active and open checking or savings account for direct deposit.
 Completed payroll direct deposit forms should be submitted to the center director and payment will be issued upon employee and bank approval.
 If a live check must be written the check will be sent by U.S. Postal Service to the employee’s home center.
 The employee will be able to pick the check up from their home center during normal business hours.
 Checks cannot be picked up on Saturdays or Sundays.
-Paystubs are available online through the Companies’ payroll provider and will not be provided by the Companies.
-An activation code will be given to you by your director.
-If a direct deposit has to be canceled the employee is responsible to pay the $25.00 cancelation fee.
+Paystubs are available online through Barrington Schools’ payroll provider and will not be provided by Barrington School.
+An activation code will be emailed to your email on file from our payroll processing company.
+If a direct deposit must be canceled the employee is responsible for paying the $25.00 cancelation fee.

 Every precaution is taken to ensure that employees are paid correctly.
 If an employee believes there is an error in their pay, they should notify the center director.
-The Companies will make every attempt to adjust the error immediately or no later than the next pay period.
+Barrington School will make every attempt to adjust the error immediately or no later than the next pay period.

-State law requires the Companies to honor garnishment of employee wages as a court or other legal judgment may instruct.
+State law requires Barrington School to honor garnishment of employee wages as a court or other legal judgment may instruct.
 The law also provides for an administrative fee to be charged when a garnishment occurs.

 If an employee is absent on payday and instructs someone to pick up his/her paycheck, a note signed by the employee authorizing the person must be provided before the check can be released.